-On Monday, Turkish President Recep Tayyip Erdogan said that Saudi officials must prove that Khashoggi left the Saudi consulate in Istanbul.
+Turkish President Recep Tayyip Erdogan said on Monday that Saudi officials must prove that Khashoggi left the Saudi consulate in Istanbul.

 “We have to get an outcome from this investigation as soon as possible.
 The consulate officials cannot save themselves by simply saying ‘he has left’,” Erdogan said.

+The 59-year-old contributor to the Washington Post spent last year in the United States in self-imposed exile after he fled Saudi Arabia amid a crackdown on intellectuals and activists who criticised the policies of Prince Mohammed.
 He was last seen by his fiancee, Hatice Cengiz, entering the consulate to obtain a document needed for their marriage.
 She and Turkish officials say he never emerged, even though Saudi Arabia insists he left the building.

-Khashoggi, 59, has had a long career as a senior journalist in Saudi Arabia and as an adviser to top officials.
+Khashoggi, 59, has had a long career as a senior journalist in Saudi Arabia and also as an adviser to top officials.

 He has assailed the prince’s reforms as hollow, accusing him of introducing a new Saudi era of “fear, intimidation, arrests and public shaming”.

-Killing someone such as Khashoggi – who long had ties to the royal family and the Saudi intelligence apparatus – in a consulate would be a major escalation in the crown prince’s rise.
+Killing someone such as Khashoggi – who long had ties to the royal family and the Saudi intelligence apparatus – in a consulate would be a major escalation in the prince’s rise.